hypo69/hypo/docs/gemini/consultant/ru/utils/__init__.md

 """
 .. module:: src.utils
    :platform: Windows, Unix
-   :synopsis: Utility module for various tasks.
+   :synopsis: Utility functions for various tasks.

+This module provides a collection of small, reusable utilities for tasks like data conversion, file handling, and formatted output.
 """
-import logging

-MODE = 'dev'

-# Import necessary modules.
-Using logging for error handling is better practice.
+# Import necessary modules
-from src.logger import logger

-#  Import utilities
 from .convertors import (
     base64_to_tmpfile,
     base64encode,